Franiac/TwitchLeecher/README.md

 - Is there any additional information about the issue that might be interesting for me?
 Write it down!
 - When you have a problem with a download, provide the download log created by Twitch Leecher (see screenshot below)
 ![Twitch Leecher Log Screenshot](http://www.fakesmilerevolution.com/files/fsr/twitchleecher/tl14log.jpg)

+# Donate

+If you wan't to support me, you might donate here: [Tipeeestream](https://www.tipeeestream.com/brainyxs/donation)

 ## LICENSE
 [MIT License](https://github.com/Franiac/TwitchLeecher/blob/master/LICENSE)